coderaiser/putout/packages/engine-runner/README.md

 ### Finder

-`Find plugins` gives you all the control over traversing, but it's the slowest format.
+**Finder** gives you all the control over traversing, but it's the slowest format.
 Because `traversers` not merged in contrast with other plugin formats.

 ```js